Towards Efficient Medical Reasoning with Minimal Fine-Tuning Data: Analysis

 \subsection{Efficiency Analysis}

-A key advantage of DIQ is its computational efficiency.
-As shown in Figure \ref{fig:efficiency}, the computational cost of applying DIQ to the Huatuo dataset (9.05) is a mere fraction of a single fine-tuning run for models like Llama3.1-8B-Instruct (16.70) or Qwen3-8B (18.79), and becomes negligible in comparison to training larger models (88.71 and 8777.89).
-Crucially, this is a one-time and upfront cost.
-The computed difficulty and influence scores can be cached and reused across multiple fine-tuning experiments, making the initial investment negligible, especially when training various and multiple models or tuning hyperparameters.
-More details of FLOPs computation are provided in Appendix \ref{app:cost}.
+A key advantage of DIQ is its \textit{one-time, model-agnostic} selection cost.
+As shown in Fig.~\ref{fig:efficiency}, running DIQ on Huatuo costs \textbf{9.05} (normalized FLOPs; details in App.~\ref{app:cost}), which is \textbf{1.85x} cheaper than a single full-data fine-tuning of Llama3.1-8B-Instruct (16.70) and \textbf{2.08x} cheaper than Qwen3-8B (18.79).
+The gap widens for larger models: DIQ is \textbf{9.80x} cheaper than a run costing 88.71 and nearly \textbf{970x} cheaper than one at 8777.89.
+In practice, this makes the selection pass a small fraction of end-to-end budget even before any reuse.
+Moreover, the computed difficulty and influence scores can be cached and reused across multiple fine-tuning experiments, making the initial investment negligible, especially when training various and multiple models or tuning hyperparameters.
+More details of FLOPs computation are provided in App.~\ref{app:cost}.